 They changed the meaning of “DISABLED” to “DIFFERENTLY ABLED”

 Past has witnessed some of the most outstanding men and women who in their due course of time made an unforgettable history.
 However, these achievements are even more appreciated if has been addressed with an apparent physical disability.
-They had very beautifully proved that it simply requires a passion for a person with a disability to level the fame.
+They had very beautifully proved that it simply requires a passion for a person with a disability to level fame.

 1. Stephen Hawking – ALS (Amyotrophic Lateral Sclerosis)

-Profession – English Theoretical Physicist
+Achievement of Stephen Hawking – English Theoretical Physicist

 Despite being challenged by motor neuron disease, Stephen Hawking is a well-known celebrity in academics and recipient of numerous appreciations: Honorary Fellow of the Royal Society of Arts, Presidential Medal of Freedom and lifetime member of the Pontifical Academy of Sciences.he is one of the most admired scientists in physics, with numerous books and publications under his belt.